dataduke/mac-taskpaper/README.md

 ## Themes

 In the last years I created some themes for taskpaper.
-The theme `Things Colors.taskpapertheme` is the own I settled with over year ago and use it (nearly) on a daily basis, having not changed anything nor switched away ever since.
+The theme `Things Colors.taskpapertheme` is the last and most feature rich one I created a year ago.
+I use it (nearly) on a daily basis, having not changed anything nor switched away ever since.

 ## Some Background Thoughts